 Why does it occur?

-- Having continuous headaches, especially during the evening.
+- Frequent headaches, especially in the evening.

 How can it be treated?

 The most important thing to correct lazy eye or amblyopia is early detection and treatment, as it can only be treated during childhood.
 Regular ophthalmologic check-ups are recommended to detect any alteration from the age of 3 years, although if necessary, vision can be assessed in children as early as 6 months of age.
 The earlier it is detected, the better the results will be.

 The treatment of lazy eye depends on its cause and may consist of:

 - The most common treatment is the use of eye patches that allow the amblyopic eye to be exercised while the child performs near vision tasks (drawing, coloring, reading, etc.).
 This process can take weeks or months.

 - In case the lazy eye is due to an important difference in the prescription between both eyes, it can be corrected by wearing glasses.